martinber/vor-python-decoder/README.md

 Uses Python3, numpy, scipy and matplotlib.

+*En la carpeta `/docs` hay un informe y una presentación en español*

 ## Note

-There is a problem with this program, on my recordings the result is always 110° off, so I just add that constant after doing the calculations.
+There is a problem with this program, on my recordings the result is always 114° off, so I just add that constant after doing the calculations.

-Probably you will need to measure your bearing from a known location first and change `ANGLE_OFFSET = 110` to another value if necessary.
+Probably you will need to measure your bearing from a known location first and change `ANGLE_OFFSET = 114` to another value if necessary.

 ## Usage